5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 3

-The transition from other cultures to the Task culture is a transformational change in any organization.
+The transition from other cultures to Task culture is a transformational change in any organization.
 It has to face natural resistance from the direct beneficiaries of the alternative power structures.
-In case of Role culture, those are mostly middle managers.
+In the case of Role culture, those are mostly middle managers.

 In our organization, as I had always been advocating moving to agile, I noticed that it was a trio of middle managers who felt insecure by devolving powers to the self-organizing teams, Agile/scrum master, and the product owners.